sachinraja13/DINO_DETR_MLX/README.md

 Hao Zhang and Feng Li and Shilong Liu and Lei Zhang and Hang Su and Jun Zhu and Lionel M. Ni and Heung-Yeung Shum arXiv 2203.03605

-Thanks to [mimm](https://github.com/robertmccraith/mimm/tree/main) for resnet port to MLX.
+Thanks to mlx-image for resnet and swin ports to MLX.

 If you find this work useful, please cite this repository and the original authors of DINO DETR as follows: